 Chief among these barriers to the enforcement of rights is the doctrine of so-called “qualified immunity,” which the Supreme Court created in 1982 as a practical barrier to enforcing whole swaths of the Constitution.
 Under qualified immunity, many lawsuits claiming that a government official violated someone’s constitutional rights—by, for instance, arresting them for expressing their political opinions or by revoking their firearms permit without cause—grind to a halt before they really begin because with qualified immunity the normal process of litigation is turned upside down.

 In a normal court case, a defendant can be held liable if he did something that violated the law.
 The court’s job is to figure out what the defendant did, decide whether what he did was unlawful, and, finally, what the consequences should be.
-That’s how it would work if your neighbor sued you for hitting a baseball through his window.
+That’s how it would work if you sued your neighbor for stealing your stuff.

-Now imagine your neighbor is the FBI and one day an agent intentionally throws a baseball ball through your window.
+Now imagine your neighbor is a police department and one day an agent intentionally steals your stuff while executing a search warrant.
 If you sue, you’re likely to lose.

 Qualified immunity means the question for the court is different.
 It is not enough for a government official to have violated someone’s rights.
 Instead, officials can only be held liable if the constitutional rule was “clearly established.”
-If there was no previous case saying it was illegal for government agents to throw baseballs through windows, you’d be out of luck.
+If there was no previous case saying it was illegal for government agents to steal your stuff, you’d be out of luck.

 Qualified immunity was originally pitched as a way to make sure government officials received fair warning of what they were not allowed to do.
 The notion of “clearly established” law has now turned into a kind of perverse game: Unless a plaintiff can point to a court decision saying that doing a specific thing in a specific way violates the law, courts generally apply qualified immunity and the official is immune from accountability.
 Even if every reasonable person would agree that what the official did was illegal, the official’s victims find themselves out of luck.